 Honestly, all our glacier sunglasses look equally awesome on gals as they do on guys.
 The three pairs of shades in this collection are clear frame sunglasses (this season’s style of choice) or tortoise shell sunglasses, and they all come equipped with removable sun shields to protect your eyes from light sneaking in the sides.

 If you’re after extreme coverage and sun protection and dig the classic aviator look (with a dash of old school glacier goggle), then the Treeline might be the perfect pair of shades for your mountain pursuits.
-Even better, these bad boys get down to a 9% VLT rating.
-And don’t mistake these sunglasses with sun shields as only suitable for hardcore rugged mountain types—if Princess Diana could rock aviators skiing in the 80s then you got this!
+Even better, these super dark sunglasses get down to a 9% VLT rating.
+And don’t mistake these glacier sunglasses with side shields as only suitable for hardcore rugged mountain types—if Princess Diana could rock aviators skiing in the 80s then you got this!

 For those in search of something a bit more vintage, check out the Gondola.
 With a subtly flared shape, these polarized glacier sunglasses will give you serious style points and look great on and off the slopes.
 If you’ve got a small to medium head size and like the look of round frame sunglasses, the Volante could easily be your partner in altitude.